SaaS Management: The Best Guide for 2025

 And wouldn’t it be annoying to find out that you’ve been paying for the same product twice each months?

-As you onboard new team members, this problem just keeps growing too if you don’t have a strategy in place.
+As you onboard new team members, this problem just keeps growing too if you don’t have a SaaS management strategy in place.

 It’s easy to imagine how this can drain a chunk of your budget every month.

-The simple solution is to start by doing an audit of all the products used by your organization.
+The simple solution is to start by doing an audit of all the products used by your organization as part of the SaaS management strategy.
 This will quickly show you any duplicate subscriptions.

 Then, make this information available to the rest of your team so that it doesn’t keep happening in the future.